INRIA/scikit-learn-mooc/CONTRIBUTING.md

 directory.
 The notebooks are generated from these Python files with [Jupytext](https://jupytext.readthedocs.io/).

+If you are planning to contribute to this repo you should set-up your environment using the `environment-dev.yml` or `requirements-dev.txt` file.

 ## Recommended workflow : Visual Studio Code

 - Download [Visual Studio Code](https://code.visualstudio.com/)